 It provides small-scale farmers with diversification opportunities

-Conservation Agriculture has direct impacts which have the potential to turn around the daily and seasonal calendar and in the long term change the rhythm of farmers’ family, because of the reduced labour requirements for tillage, land preparation and weeding.
-More time availability offers real opportunities for diversification options such as for example poultry farming or on-farm sales of produce, or other off-farm small enterprise developments.
+Conservation Agriculture has direct impacts which have the potential to turn around the daily and seasonal calendar and in the long term change the rhythm of farmers’ family, because of the reduced labour requirements for tillage, land preparation, and weeding.
+More time availability offers real opportunities for diversification options such as example poultry farming or on-farm sales of produce, or other off-farm small enterprise developments.

-One of the most noticeable changes for the farmer is the reduced requirement for farm power and labour.
+One of the most noticeable changes for the farmer is the reduced requirement for farm power and labor.
 CA helps lower the overall requirement for farm power and energy for field production by up to 60 % compared to conventional farming.

 Everyone has a role to play

 Maintaining the momentum of growth in agricultural productivity will remain crucial in the coming decades as production of basic staple foods needs to increase by 60 percent if it is to meet expected demand growth.